 4. Ramadan/ Eid –Ul-Fitr

-One of the major religious festivals of India, Ramadan is celebrated mainly by the Muslim sect of the Indian demographic.
+Eid-Ul-Fitr is celebrated mainly by the Muslim sect of the Indian demographic.
+It is the main festival among the 5 religious festivals that Muslims celebrate with fervour in India.
 Ramadan is the holiest month of the Islamic calendar and is used as the period for fasting, prayers, introspection and religious contemplation.
-The end of Ramadan is celebrated with a three day festival of Eid-Ul-Fitr, where Muslims break their fasts by gathering together for prayers and celebration.
+The end of Ramadan is celebrated with a three-day festival of Eid-Ul-Fitr, where Muslims break their fasts by gathering together for prayers and celebration.

 5. Christmas